tienvx/composer-downloads-plugin/README.md

 ## Configuration: Properties

-The `downloads` contains a list of files to download.
-Each extra-file as a symbolic ID (e.g. `examplelib` above) and some mix of properties:
+The `extra.downloads` section contains a list of files to download.
+Each extra-file has a symbolic ID (e.g. `examplelib` above) and some mix of properties:

 * `url`: The URL to fetch the content from.